-Methodology
+Methodology and scorecard

-The principal methodology we use in rating Helaba was Banks published in August 2018.
+The principal methodology we use in rating Helaba was the Banks rating methodology, published in August 2018.

 About Moody's Bank Scorecard

 Our scorecard is designed to capture, express and explain in summary form our Rating Committee's judgement.
 When read in conjunction with our research, a fulsome presentation of our judgement is expressed.
 As a result, the output of our scorecard may materially differ from that suggested by raw data alone (though it has been calibrated to avoid the frequent need for strong divergence).
 The scorecard output and the individual scores are discussed in rating committees and may be adjusted up or down to reflect conditions specific to each rated entity.